· LMS · GWR · LNER · Misc · Stations · What's New · Video · Guestbook · About

 Postcard

-Looking towards Alcester to the north of Wixford station after the River Arrow flooded its banks at the beginning of the 20th century
+Looking towards Alcester to the north of Wixford station after the River Arrow flooded its banks in 1901

 Ref: mrwix584